ring-lang/ring/language/README_Windows.md

 ### Complete Build (Compiler/VM, Extensions, Tools, etc.)

-	Install Qt 5.15.15  (in C:\Qt) so we have the folder (c:\qt\5.15.15)
+	Install Qt 5.15.15  (in C:\Qt) so we have the folder (C:\Qt\5.15.15)

-	If you have another version from Qt 5.15 (like Qt 5.15.2) - Or Qt is installed in another folder The next batch files uses an environment variable to set the path
+	If you have another version from Qt 5.15 (like Qt 5.15.2) - Or Qt is installed in another folder The next batch files uses environment variable to set the path

 	To build 32bit version: ring/buildvc.bat
 	To build 64bit version: ring/buildvc_x64.bat

 ### Custom Build

+#### 64bit version

+The next steps demonstrates how to build the 32bit version

+To build the 64bit version use _x64 to the batch file name like buildvc_x64.bat instead of buildvc.bat

 #### Build Ring (Compiler/VM)